SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 Finall, ``statModels`` maps the aforementioned ``srSets`` to lists of statistical models.
 By default, for each region set, SModelS uses the first model given in the list.
+Ever region used by a given statistical model must thus appear in ``srMappings``.
+If we do not compute signal contributions but use it for e.g. nuisance fits, the region must still appear in ``srMappings``, with ``None`` as the ``smodels`` name.

 Some shorthand notations are possible.
 For example, in the case of the ATLAS-SUSY-2018-41 simplified likelihood listed below,